GDS2005/django-crud/README.md

             return self.id
 ```

-4. Create Forms to manage the CRUD.
-In `appname`generate a file named forms for the Product model:
+4. Create forms to manage the CRUD.
+In appname, create a file named forms.py for the Book model
 ```bash
 from django import forms
 from .models import Book